 Calling all children for storytime with Ma Gcina

-Africa’s legendary story-teller Gcina Mhlope will keep children educationally entertained for 10 days during the COVID-19 lockdown with a daily five-minute online story.
+There is no end to retelling good stories and Africa’s legendary story-teller Gcina Mhlope will do just that to keep children educationally entertained for 15 days during the extended school break with a daily five-minute online story.

 He said keeping children occupied during the lockdown could prove quite a challenge.
 While some schools were sending out work, many children who were feeling the impact of the current global catastrophe needed a digital diet that was both light-hearted and uplifting.

 “Lockdown must not only be about schoolwork for children.
 They also need time to set their minds free to imagine, dream and indulge in creativity.